Zlatko Tripić: Club career

 The next year, Tripic was loaned out to Fredrikstad FK for the last part of the 2012 season, following Etzaz Hussain's transfer the other way around.

 After the 2014 season had ended, Tripic moved to German 2.
 Bundesliga side Greuther Fürth, signing a contract until 2017.

 On 3 August 2017, Tripic signed for FC Sheriff Tiraspol.

 On 21 February 2018, after his contract with Sheriff Tiraspol had been terminated, Tripić signed for Viking.
-In 2019, he led the club to the 2019 Norwegian Cup Final as captain.
+In 2019, he led the club to the 2019 Norwegian Cup final as team captain.
 He scored the lone goal in the final, as Viking defeated Haugesund 1–0.

 On 15 January 2020, Tripić signed for Turkish Süper Lig side Göztepe.
 On 3 May 2021, his contract with Göztepe was terminated by mutual consent.

-On 7 May 2021, he returned to his former club Viking, signing a five-year contract.
+On 7 May 2021, Tripić returned to his former club Viking, signing a five-year contract until the end of 2025.
+On 4 July 2024, his contract was extended until the end of 2026.
+Tripić was named Eliteserien Player of the Year after the 2024 Eliteserien season.
+In 2025 he became the first Eliteserien player to reach ten or more goals and ten or more assists three seasons in a row.
+On 28 November 2025, his contract was extended until the end of 2027.
+On 30 November 2025, Viking won the 2025 Eliteserien, the club's first league title since 1991, with Tripić as team captain.
+He was named in the Eliteserien Team of the Year in both 2024 and 2025.
+In the 2026 Eliteserien, Tripić's 19 assists set a new Eliteserien record with 8 games remaining to play, surpassing the previous record of 18, set by Bodø/Glimt's Philip Zinckernagel in 2020.

 International career

 Tripic made his debut for Norway U21 in a friendly match against Netherlands U21 on 11 October 2012.